 In 2014, I obtained my PhD with a thesis titled *A nudge too far?
 The effects of democracy aid on democratization and political instability* from the Department of Government at the [University of Essex](http://www.essex.ac.uk/government/), supervised by [Kristian Skrede Gleditsch](http://ksgleditsch.com/) and [Jörg Faust](http://www.deval.org/en/prof-dr-joerg-faust.html).

-My articles have appeared or are forthcoming in *The Journal of Politics*, *Studies in Comparative International Development*, *Third World Quarterly*, *Politics and Governance*, and other international journals.
+My research has appeared in *The Journal of Politics*, *Studies in Comparative International Development*, *Third World Quarterly*, and other international, peer-reviewed journals.

 Together with Javier Fabra Mata, I co-authored the [*Users' guide on measuring fragility*](https://www.idos-research.de/uploads/media/usersguide_measure_fragility_ogc09_0.pdf), published by the Oslo Governance Centre of the United Nations Development Programme (UNDP).

 I led the data analysis for the Hertie School of Governance's *Governance Report 2018* and developed a governance index for the German Federal Ministry for Economic Cooperation and Development.

 GESIS -- Leibniz Institute for the Social Sciences

 Phone: +49 221 47694-462